 - What is the treatment of encephalitis and meningitis?

 - What is the prognosis (outlook), and what are the complications for patients with encephalitis or meningitis?

 - Is it possible to prevent meningitis?
 Is there a meningitis vaccine?

 Encephalitis and meningitis facts

-- Encephalitis is an inflammation of the brain.
+- Encephalitis is inflammation of the brain.

-- Meningitis is an inflammation of the membranes (called meninges) that surround the brain and spinal cord.
+- Meningitis is inflammation of the membranes (meninges) that surround the brain and spinal cord.

 - Headache and fever are the most common symptoms of encephalitis and meningitis.
 Stiff neck, confusion, or lethargy can also be present.